Complex magnetic interactions in geometrically frustrated TbOF: Experimental Methods

 Polycrystalline \ce{TbOF} was synthesized by a conventional solid-state reaction following established procedures \cite{Beaury2002NdOF, Beaury1998NdOF, Shinn1969Oxyfluorides, Baenziger1954UnitCell}.
 Stoichiometric amounts of \ce{Tb4O7} ($99.99\%$ Rhône-Poulenc) and \ce{NH_4F} ($\geq98\%$ Sigma-Aldrich) were mixed in a 1:6 molar ratio and thoroughly ground to homogeneity.
 The resulting mixture was transferred to an alumina crucible, heated to 900 \degree C for 1 h, and subsequently cooled to room temperature.
 The reaction product, \ce{TbOF}, was obtained as a white powder.
 Phase purity was confirmed by powder X-ray diffraction, and data for structure refinement were collected at room temperature using a PANalytical AERIS diffractometer (Cu K\(\alpha\) radiation, Bragg-Brentano geometry, 10–90\degree \ \(2\theta\) range).
 Refinement of the crystal structure was conducted using the JANA2020 software \cite{Petricek2023Jana}.

 Our DFT calculations are based on the plane-wave pseudopotential code Vienna Ab initio Simulation Package (VASP) \cite{Kresse1996, Kresse1996b}, using the noncollinear version of VASP 6.4.
 Exchange-correlation effects were described with the $\text{r}^2$SCAN meta-generalized gradient approximation \cite{Furness2020}, with the projector augmented wave basis \cite{Blochl1994, Kresse1999}.
 The localized Tb $4f$ electrons were treated using the rotationally invariant DFT+U method \cite{Burnett2024}.
 A plane-wave energy cutoff of 400 eV was employed, with spin polarization included.
 The electronic self-consistent field (SCF) convergence criteria were set to $10^{-4}$ eV for energy and 0.01 eV/Å for forces, and all calculations were carried out until full electronic convergence was achieved.
+Further details are provided in the SI.

 DC magnetization measurements were performed using a MPMS XL 5T Quantum Design magnetometer in the 1.8 K – 300 K temperature range and 0 – 5 T field range, following both zero-field-cooled (ZFC) and field-cooled (FC) procedures.
 Additional DC magnetization measurements below 4 K were performed using a SQUID magnetometer equipped with a dilution refrigerator developed at the Institut Néel CNRS in the temperature range of 100 mK to 4.2 K in both ZFC and FC procedures.
 The sample was mixed with Apiezon grease in a copper pouch to ensure a good thermalization.